carolynblanding/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-cloud-voicemail.md

 In addition to the requirements above, the below requirements must be configured to connect to the Microsoft Cloud Voicemail service:

+- Your Office 365 tenant must have one active Office 365 subscription to any service.
+A per user phone system license is **not** required.

 - Hybrid connectivity.
 If you already have Skype for Business Server deployed, and you want to enable Cloud Voicemail for your on-premises users, you must ensure that you have hybrid connectivity set up between your on-premises and online environments.
 This is sometimes called a split domain configuration.

    For more information, see [Plan hybrid connectivity between Skype for Business Server and Microsoft 365 or Office 365](plan-hybrid-connectivity.md) and [Configure hybrid connectivity between Skype for Business Server and Office 365](configure-hybrid-connectivity.md).